lancenonce/FuzzyPaper/README.md

 # FuzzyPaper
-A neat iPhone 12 wallpaper
+A neat iPhone 12 wallpaper made with p5js